trainML/stable-diffusion-2/README.md

 This should create a folder called `models--laion--CLIP-ViT-H-14-laion2B-s32B-b79K` in the root of the project directory.

 Next, download the specific checkpoints you need for the application you plan to use in later steps.
-First, create the folders to store the checkpoints:
+Create the folders to store the checkpoints:

 ```
 mkdir -p checkpoints midas_models